GitMirroring/gnuboot/site/faq.md

 It is advisable to simply use a larger ROM image.
-This section was written mostly for ASUS KCMA-D8 and KGPE-D16 mainboards, where previously we only provided 2MiB ROM images in Libreboot, but we now provide 16MiB ROM images.
+This section was written mostly for ASUS KCMA-D8 and KGPE-D16 mainboards, where previously we only provided 2MiB ROM images in GNU Boot, but we now provide 16MiB ROM images.
 Other sizes are not provided because in practice, someone upgrading one of these chips will just use a 16MiB one.
-Larger sizes are available, but 16MiB is the maximum that you can use on all currently supported Libreboot systems that use SPI flash.
+Larger sizes are available, but 16MiB is the maximum that you can use on all currently supported systems that use SPI flash.

 Required for ROMs where the ROM image is smaller than the flash chip